 7. Knpaimly Headphones

-This pair is equipped with Bluetooth 5.0 and AFH technologies for a more stable and reliable connection.
+Equipped with Bluetooth 5.0 and AFH technologies, these headphones offer a more stable and reliable connection with quick-pairing functionality.
 Lower energy consumption provides 12 hours of playtime.

-Pros: These also have RCV noise-reduction technology and are water and sweat-proof.
+Pros: These offer an ergonomic fit.
+They come with RCV noise-reduction technology to help block out surrounding noise and are water- and sweat-proof.